-The study aims to investigate the efficacy of extracorporeal CO2 removal for correction of hypercapnia in coronavirus disease 19 (COVID-19)-associated acute respiratory distress syndrome
+The study aims to investigate the efficacy of extracorporeal CO2 removal for correctionof hypercapnia in coronavirus disease 19 (COVID-19)-associated acute respiratory distresssyndrome

 The prevalence of acute respiratory distress syndrome (ARDS) caused by COVID-19 is

 approximately 8%.
 Lung-protective ventilation is the current standard of care for ARDS.
-It

-14% of patients with mild to moderate ARDS and almost all patients with severe ARDS.
-In this
+approximately 14% of patients with mild to moderate ARDS and almost all patients with

-setting, early implementing of an extracorporeal CO2 removal (ECCO2R) therapy may prevent
+severe ARDS.
+In this setting, early implementing of an extracorporeal CO2 removal

-further escalation of invasiveness of therapy (eg, need for extracorporeal membrane
+(ECCO2R) therapy may prevent further escalation of invasiveness of therapy (eg, need for

-oxygenation (ECMO)).
-A number of low-flow ECCO2R devices are now available and some of those
+extracorporeal membrane oxygenation (ECMO)).
+A number of low-flow ECCO2R devices are now

-can be integrated into a renal replacement therapy (RRT) platform.
-This study aims to
+available and some of those can be integrated into a renal replacement therapy (RRT)

-investigate the efficacy of an original ECCO2R system used in conjunction with a RRT platform
+platform.
+This study aims to investigate the efficacy of an original ECCO2R system used

-kidney injury (AKI) necessitating RRT.
+mild-to-moderate ARDS with or without acute kidney injury (AKI) necessitating RRT.

 Device: ECCO2R